 Which ALSO means that I'll forever be reminded of her unsure reaction to these pancakes.
 HA!
 It was priceless.
 After a few cute photos for documentation, I tore them into little bite sized pieces so that she could enjoy them freely.

 After breakfast we snuggled on the couch until Dane's parents showed up with a few Easter baskets, a nice meal, and best of all toilet paper...because well, quarantine.
 We did a 'garage' visit where we stood at one end of the garage while they stayed at the other.

 Just a bit longer, and my parents showed up too!
 This one was a TOTAL surprise.
 I had no idea they were coming.
 Lenna and I ran over to the other garage to visit, while Dane finished up with his parents.
 It was so great to see them.
 And although this Easter was different, I will never forget how our families came together to try to make Lenna's first Easter special.
 It's nice to be able to see the goodness of the situation and to make the most of it.

 I hope you all had a great Easter weekend and were able to spend it with the ones you love.
 As always, thanks so much for stopping by!

-Although we're in quarantine this Easter, we won't be hanging face masks from our mantle.
-Instead, we're using items we already have on hand to create something super cute, and hopefully inspire you to make something creative as well!
+Although we're in quarantine, this Easter is Lenna’s first and I really want it to be special.
+So we're using items we already have on hand to create something super cute, and hopefully inspire you to make something creative as well!

 Easter will definitely be different this year.
 But it's also Lenna's first Easter, so I really don't want to let it just fall by the wayside.
 I want her to look back on photos and know that we made the most of it for her.